Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: MINH TU

 The most dangerous chance for the Vietnamese team came in the 26th minute, when Huynh Nhu broke free to face goalkeeper Chloe Lincoln.
 However, the captain's shot lacked power and could not bring a goal back.
 Vietnam's attacks on the flanks and high balls were easily neutralized by the tall Australian defense.
-The first half ended with a 2-0 advantage in favor of the Australian U.23 women's team.
+The first half ended with a 2-0 advantage in favor of the Australian U23 women's team.

 U.23 Australia is both strong and good

-With nothing to lose, the Vietnamese women's team attacked from the beginning of the second half, but the Australian U.23 defense still played very solidly.
+With nothing left to lose, the Vietnamese women's team attacked from the beginning of the second half, but the Australian U.23 defense still played very solidly.

 In the second half, the away team started to attack more, constantly putting pressure on Vietnam's goal.
 The away team's attacks became sharper, making the defense of the Vietnamese women's team work harder.